Among Friends. American and German Jewelry Artists from the Helen Williams Drutt Collection

 Artist list

-John Axel Prip, Peter Bauhuis, Jamie Bennett, David Bielander, Melanie Bilenker, Manfred Bischoff, Helen Britton, Doug Bucci, Claus Bury, Jessica Calderwood, Sharon Church, Ken Cory, Aaron Decker, Georg Dobler, Benjamin Dory, Vaughn Douglas Stubbs, Sandra Enterline, Claire Falkenstein, Karl Fritsch, Dorothea Förster, Elizabeth Garrison, Thomas Gentille, Toni Goessler-Snyder, Adam Grinovich, Tamara Grüner, Laurie Hall, William Harper, Therese Hilbert, Mirjam Hiller, Ron Ho, Daniel Jocz, Jessica Jane Julius, Hermann Jünger, Jiro Kamata, Betsy King, Mary Kretsinger, Shana Kroiz, Daniel Kruger, Otto Künzli, Stanley Lechtzin, Keith Lewis, Mark Wagner & Stacey Lee Webber, Falko Marx, Miye Matsukata, Zach Mellman-Carsey, Bruce Metcalf, Frederick Miller, John Paul Miller, Eleonor Moty, Louis Mueller, Louise Nevelson, Judy Onofrio, Albert Paley, Joe Pillari, Dorothea Prühl, Debra Rapoport, Robin Kranitzky & Kim Overstreet, Gerd Rothmann, Sam Kramer & Peggy Ackerly, Mary Ann Scherr, Marjorie Schick, Lauren Schott, Joyce J. Scott, Sondra Sherman, Helen Shirk, Olaf Skoogfors, Kiff Slemmons, Bettina Speckner, Linda Threadgill, Donald Paul Tompkins, Merrily Tompkins, Jennifer Trask, MJ Tyson William Underhill, J. Fred Woell, Wolli the Kid, Nancy Worden, Renée Zettle-Sterling
+John Axel Prip, Peter Bauhuis, Jamie Bennett, David Bielander, Melanie Bilenker, Manfred Bischoff, Helen Britton, Doug Bucci, Claus Bury, Jessica Calderwood, Sharon Church, Ken Cory, Aaron Decker, Georg Dobler, Benjamin Dory, Vaughn Douglas Stubbs, Sandra Enterline, Claire Falkenstein, Karl Fritsch, Christiane Förster, Elizabeth Garrison, Thomas Gentille, Toni Goessler-Snyder, Adam Grinovich, Tamara Grüner, Laurie Hall, William Harper, Therese Hilbert, Mirjam Hiller, Ron Ho, Daniel Jocz, Jessica Jane Julius, Hermann Jünger, Jiro Kamata, Betsy King, Mary Kretsinger, Shana Kroiz, Daniel Kruger, Otto Künzli, Stanley Lechtzin, Keith Lewis, Mark Wagner & Stacey Lee Webber, Falko Marx, Miye Matsukata, Zach Mellman-Carsey, Bruce Metcalf, Frederick Miller, John Paul Miller, Eleanor Moty, Louis Mueller, Louise Nevelson, Judy Onofrio, Albert Paley, Joe Pillari, Dorothea Prühl, Debra Rapoport, Robin Kranitzky & Kim Overstreet, Gerd Rothmann, Sam Kramer & Peggy Ackerly, Mary Ann Scherr, Marjorie Schick, Lauren Schott, Joyce J. Scott, Sondra Sherman, Helen Shirk, Olaf Skoogfors, Kiff Slemmons, Bettina Speckner, Linda Threadgill, Donald Paul Tompkins, Merrily Tompkins, Jennifer Trask, MJ Tyson, William Underhill, J. Fred Woell, Wolli the Kid, Nancy Worden, Renée Zettle-Sterling

 Among Friends is conceived as an homage to Helen Drutt and as an expression of gratitude for her decades of friendship with Munich and its cultural institutions.
 Above all, it honors her close personal relationships with artists.
 These friendships lie at the heart of the exhibition and give it its distinctive character.